mcv-m6-video/mcv-m6-2021-team3/Week1/README.md

 ## Results
 ### Task 1.1: IoU & mAP for (ground truth + noise)

+The addition of the different types of noise result as the mAP and IoU displayed below.

 ### Task 1.2: Mean Average Precision (mAP) for Mask RCNN, SDD-512 and YOLOv3

+The results obtained in terms of mAP, by the provided detectors, are shown in the following table:

 | <center>**Model Detector**</center> | <center>**mAP**</center> | <center>**mAP(%)**</center> |
 | :---: | :---: | :---: |